badsectorlabs/ludus/docs/docs/environment-guides/netexec-workshop.md

 ```

+### 3. Install requirements

-### 3. Install ansible and its requirements for GOAD on your local machine
+Install ansible and its requirements for the NetExec lab on your local machine.

 ```shell-session
 # You can use a virtualenv here if you would like